Reviews You Can Rely On

 Support

-This printer got off to a poor start, with the website including essentially no videos walking you through any troubleshooting processes.
-We also struggled to find any other way to contact the manufacturer than an email, which didn't yield the most prompt replies in our experience.
+The Adventurer 3 disappointed slightly when it came to customer support.
+The website includes essentially no videos walking you through any troubleshooting processes, and we struggled to find any way to contact the manufacturer other than an email, which didn't yield the most prompt replies.

 Value